-And for ecommerce websites, conversion rate is one of the most important metrics for measuring performance.
+For ecommerce websites, your conversion rate is one of the most important metrics for measuring performance.
 Here are three things you can do to improve your site's usability, lift conversion rates, and grow your bottom line.

-In 2017, Lightburn rebuilt thecasestore.com to include a visual case configurator for Pelican Cases.
+A few years ago, Lightburn rebuilt thecasestore.com to include a visual case configurator for Pelican Cases.
 The new configurator helps customers visualize their cases by allowing them to pick the color, the type of foam insert, and other accessories that go inside or on the case.
-This update created a 17 percent increase in conversion rate, a 7 percent increase in average order value, and a 9 percent increase in revenue.

 A single-page checkout makes it easier for your customers to breeze through the checkout process with fewer clicks than a multi-page checkout.
 The longer it takes to get through your checkout process, the more likely customers are to give up and abandon their purchases.
 In other words, a well-designed single-page checkout can help increase your conversion rate by reducing friction points and loading periods during the checkout process.

 Lightburn recently redesigned and relaunched Wristband.com, complete with a single-page checkout.

 With this new component, Wristband Resources saw a:

 3. Create urgency with a one day only sale

 Creating a sense of urgency in shoppers—with flash sales, countdown timers, or other time-based incentives that prompt users to make purchases right now—can be a simple and effective way to get a boost in conversion rates.
 Sure, offering consumers a sale or markdown for a two-week time period can often foster goodwill and encourage extra sales.
 But more often, if customers see items they want on sale, and they know they can come back to the site next week and the sale will still be going on, it decreases the incentive to make the purchase immediately.
 In many cases, they’ll leave your site and forget to come back.